 Lifestyle changes that correct hormone imbalance!

-• 1- Yes we recommend that you take a good quality of multiple vitamins/supplements.
-Taking vitamins will give you the extra health insurance you need today to stay one step ahead.
+• 1- Consider taking a high-quality multiple vitamins/supplement.
+Taking vitamins can give you the extra health insurance you need today to stay one step ahead.

 Pesticides, additives, preservatives and environmental pollutants are major factors that will take a toll on our health and we need help.

 In industrialized countries where pollution, toxins and stress are inevitable you will need anti-oxidants daily to counteract and neutralize substances that cause oxidation in the body.

 Total Balance Premium vitamins can give both men and women improved energy, more sleep, sharper and clearer mental health, improved sex drive, less allergies and improved sense of well-being.

 • 2- Increase your consumption of cold-water fish like wild salmon, sardines and cod to 3 times a week (salmon, tuna, mackerel, cod).
 Cold-water fish (not farmed raised)…is a good source of protein and of the omega-3 fatty acids EPA and DHA.